bitmark-inc/bitmark-trade/README.md

 # all logs and db files are relative to this directory
 datadir = "/var/lib/bitmark"

+# provide the token for using bitmark API; please contact us for applying the token
+api_token = "12345678"
 ```

 2. Run the following command to start the service.